etingertal/kryptostream-apptrust/jira/README.md

 - **build_name**: Build name for the evidence (as stored in Artifactory) - **Required**
 - **build_number**: Build number for the evidence (as stored in Artifactory) - **Required**
-- **fetch_depth**: Number of previous commits to fetch (default is 10) - **Optional**

-The workflow automatically fetches the VCS revision (commit hash) from the build info in Artifactory, eliminating the need to manually specify a commit.
-The helper processes this specific commit to extract JIRA IDs.
+The workflow automatically fetches the VCS message from the build info in Artifactory and extracts JIRA IDs directly from it, eliminating the need for git operations or commit history analysis.

 ## **Output Schema**